static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Tips for Transitioning from Pandas to StaticFrame
 ====================================================================

-Complex Pandas code can become hard to maintain and error prone.
-This happens because Pandas supports many ways to do the same thing, has inconsistencies in its interfaces, and broadly supports in-place mutation.
+Complex Pandas applications can produce Python code that is hard to maintain and error prone.
+This happens because Pandas provides many ways to do the same thing, has inconsistencies in its interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
 This article provides ten tips for Pandas users to get up-to-speed with StaticFrame.

 Why StaticFrame